CiscoISE/terraform-provider-ciscoise/docs/data-sources/egress_matrix_cell_set_all_status.md

 subcategory: ""
 description: |-
-  It performs update operation on EgressMatrixCell. his API allows the client to set status of all the egress matrix cells.
+  It performs update operation on EgressMatrixCell.
+  This data source action allows the client to set status of all the egress matrix cells.
 ---

 # ciscoise_egress_matrix_cell_set_all_status (Data Source)

 It performs update operation on EgressMatrixCell.

-his API allows the client to set status of all the egress matrix cells.
+- This data source action allows the client to set status of all the egress matrix cells.

 ## Example Usage